Royal Norwegian Society of Sciences and Letters: Organisation

 The board of directors consists of seven people, five men and two women.
 It is led by praeses Steinar Supphellen and vice-praeses Kristian Fossheim.
 Other board members are Hanna Mustaparta, Britt Dale, Ola Dale, Joar Grimsbu and Asbjørn Moen.
 The daily administration is led by a secretary-general; Kristian Overskaug.
 The board is responsible for awarding the Gunnerus Medal for academic achievement.
 The medal was inaugurated in 1927.

 Before 1815, the sitting King held the title of praeses, while the highest-ranked non-royal member was vice praeses.
 In the tradition of Gunnerus the bishop, the latter post was filled by clerics until 1820, when Christian Krohg took the seat.
 From 1815 the King holds the title of "protector".
-Today King Harald V of Norway is protector of the society.
+Today King Haakon VIII of Norway is the protector of the society.

 Members of the learned society are divided into two divisions, Letters and Sciences.
 In 2005 there were 470 members, of whom 134 were foreign.
 This is a marked increase from 1996, when it had 399 members, of whom 94 were foreign.